CCDG/Pipeline-Standardization/PipelineStandard.md

 * `--useOriginalQualities`

 ##Base quality score binning scheme
-Summary: Additional base quality score compression is required to reduce file size.
+Additional base quality score compression is required to reduce file size.
 It is possible to achieve this with minimal adverse impacts on variant calling.

 Standard:
 * 4-bin quality score compression.
 The 4-bin scheme is 2-6, 10, 20, 30.
 The 2-6 scores correspond to Illumina error codes and will be left as-is by recalibration.
 * Bin base quality scores by rounding off to the nearest bin value, in probability space.
 This feature is already implemented in the current version of GATK.

 Command line:

 For users of GATK, the following command line options should be utilized for the PrintReads (GATK3) or ApplyBQSR (GATK4) tool:
 ```
 -R ${ref_fasta} \